tymbalodeon/scores/README.md

 ## Development

-Run `just` to see available commands.
+Development commands are provided through [just](https://just.systems/man/en/).
+Run `just` to see all available commands and their descriptions.
+Run `just <COMMAND> --help` for detailed information about a particular command.